 Hypertonic muscle spasms, one of the most common types of spasms, are characterized by muscles that continually contract when not in use.
 These are caused by improper neuromuscular transmissions — something which BOTOX is uniquely capable of treating.
 One of the most popular BOTOX treatments for muscle spasms demonstrates this well.
 Patients that suffer from blepharospasm (chronic eyelid twitching) have been able to enjoy relief from the ailment through BOTOX therapy.
 Blepharospasm can range from a mild (often stress-related) condition that goes away on its own accord after a few days to a condition that eventually becomes severe enough to cause effective blindness.
 By blocking the neural transmissions that cause the eyelids to repeatedly spasm, BOTOX has given sufferers the ability to reclaim their daily lives.

 Misaligned features, a common condition that patients seek assistance with through aesthetic medicine, are related to this issue as well.
 Many people with crossed or misaligned eyes are able to correct their appearance through the administration of BOTOX.
 BOTOX can treat these problems in a manner that is similar to its ability to reduce wrinkles and reshape the face: by blocking transmissions from the nervous system that have led to the muscle build-up that keeps features in an improper, misaligned state.

 Contact us today to see if BOTOX Cosmetic is right for you!
-Call 1-877-356-7776 to book your free medical consultation with our physician.
+Call 1-877-356-7776 to book your free medical consultation with our licensed physician.